f95johansson/collabify-md/README.md

 # collabify-md
-A markdown collaboration editor, written with angular and golang
+A realtime, markdown collaboration editor, written with angular and golang